 Naturally, there are exceptions to every rule.
 Cats are individuals.
-Some Siamese cats may be indifferent to human company, and some bobtails can demand constant affection.
+Some Siamese cats may be indifferent to human company, and some bobtails may demand constant affection.

 How Much Attention Does a Cat Need?

 There is no one-size-fits-all approach to cats.
-Every feline has its unique wants and needs.
+Every feline has her own unique wants and needs.

-Getting your cat into a strict routine is essential to manage their desires for attention.
+Getting your cat into a strict routine is essential for managing her desire for attention.
 Cats do not flourish in an environment of chaos.
 They need to know what is happening, and when.

-If your cat understands they will be played with every day, they should calm down.
+If your cat understands that she will be played with every day, she should begin to calm down.
 You need to hold up your end of this deal, though.
 That doesn’t just mean playing every day, but playing at the same time every day.

 A cat that expects attention first thing in the morning grows anxious if it’s not forthcoming.
 The same applies to a cat that expects a playtime just before dinner.

-Just because your cat doesn’t wear a wristwatch, it doesn’t mean they’re not aware of time.
-They know when to expect things that are important to them.
+Just because your cat doesn’t wear a wristwatch doesn’t mean that she’s not aware of time.
+She knows when to expect things that are important to her.
 It’s up to you to meet those expectations.

 When life gets in the way, ask somebody to fill in.
-As much as we’d like to, we can’t build our world around our pets.
+We can’t build our world around our pets.
 If you’re stuck in the office, get somebody else to feed and play with your cat.

-If a cat’s needs are being met, they’ll accept it.
-They might prefer other people to step up, but they’ll cope.
-Completely chopping and changing a schedule, however, is a strict no-no. That leads to an anxious and insecure cat, and these make for very needy pets.
+If a cat’s needs are being met, she’ll accept it.
+She might prefer other people to step up, but she’ll cope.
+Completely chopping and changing a schedule is a strict no-no. That leads to an anxious and insecure cat, and these traits make for very needy pets.